JackTeam/PathCover/README.md

 PathCover requires Xcode 5, targeting either iOS 5.0 and above, ARC-enabled.

-english:   [CocosPods](http://cocosPods.org) is the recommended methods of installation XHPathCover, just add the following line to `Profile`:

 ## Profile

+[CocosPods](http://cocosPods.org) is the recommended methods of installation XHPathCover, just add the following line to `Profile`:

 ```
 pod 'XHPathCover', '~> 0.1.0'